seanzhangkx8/ConvoKit/doc/source/subreddit.rst

 * subreddit: the list of subreddits included in this corpus
 * num_posts: total number of posts included in this corpus
 * num_comments: total number of comments in this corpus
-* num_user: number of unique users in this corpus
+* num_speaker: number of unique speakers in this corpus

 Usage